vikingen13/neptuneDB-Visualization-augmented/README.md

 # Visualize your graphDB data in your web browser

 This sample demonstrate how to visualize data stored in an Amazon Neptune database with a React JS web application.

+The web application allows you to navigate in a hierarchy of nodes by double clicking a node.
+The demo is simulating the visualisation of spare parts.
+The high level nodes are complex systems like motors that are composed of sub systems (sons).
+Parts/nodes can be deprecated and replaced by new spare parts.
+This is represented by the "replaced by" relationship.

 If your application has relationships and connections, using a relational database is hard.
 But Amazon Neptune, a fully managed graph database, is purpose-built to store and navigate relationships.
 You can use Neptune to build popular graph applications such as knowledge graphs, identity graphs, and fraud graphs.